bartificer/programming-by-stealth/docs/pbs34.md

 A key feature of this API is that it tries to classify links as being _local_ or _external_.
 For our tests to work reliably we need to know where the test suite is running.
 The only solution I could come up with to address this requirement was to simply decree that the test suite must always be run from `localhost`.

-To make this decree obvious, let’s start our `test.js` file with a callback that will be executed before the test suite runs that will complain if the test runner is running on any domain other than `localhost`:
+To make this decree obvious, let’s start our `test.js` file with a callback that will be executed before the test suite runs and that will complain if the test runner is running on any domain other than `localhost`:

 ```javascript
 //